davidfauth/DocGraph-Page-Rank/README.md

 # Getting Started

+This project is based on a more generic Mortar developed project that you can find at Mortar's Github [page](http://www.github.com/mortardata/mortar-pagerank.git).

 This Mortar project calculates pageranks for the DocGraph data set.
 To run this example:
 1. [Obtain an Amazon S3 account](http://aws.amazon.com/s3/)
 1. [Signup for a Mortar account](https://app.mortardata.com/signup)